KumarVishwesh1992/DataScience_DeepLearning_MachineLearning/README.md

 Try to open that notebook that you want using nbviewer online, you don't need to install it.

 Open "https://nbviewer.jupyter.org/"
-Paste the link to your notebook, (e.g. "https://github.com/KumarVishwesh1992/DataScience_DeepLearning_MachineLearning/blob/master/Classification/DecisionTree.ipynb") there and then you get
+Paste the link to your notebook, (e.g. "https://github.com/KumarVishwesh1992/DataScience_DeepLearning_MachineLearning/blob/master/Classification/DecisionTree.ipynb") there and then you get.

 Ref: https://github.com/iurisegtovich/PyTherm-applied-thermodynamics/issues/11